Municipal Guide Florida Miami-Dade · Greater Miami

 Simplify Miami-Dade County permitting with Alliance Permitting

 Miami-Dade's HVHZ rules, NOA product approvals, and multi-agency review (Building, Fire, DERM, DTPW) make it one of Florida's most demanding jurisdictions.
-Alliance Permitting is a permit expediter for Miami-Dade County — our permit expediting services pair AI-driven document review with expediters who know the EPS Portal and the county's review workflow — so your submissions go in clean and move faster.
+Alliance Permitting is a permit expediter for Miami-Dade County — our permit expediting services in Florida pair AI-driven document review with expediters who know the EPS Portal and the county's review workflow — so your submissions go in clean and move faster.

 250K+Permits approved